Updated January 5, 2026

 What's a reasonable monthly budget for Toronto vs Copenhagen?

-In Toronto, a single person needs approximately CA$2,639 per month (including rent), while a family of four requires about CA$5,588.
+In Toronto, a single person needs approximately CA$2,858 per month (including rent), while a family of four requires about CA$6,129.
 In Copenhagen, these figures are DKK 13,448 for singles and DKK 31,568 for families.
 These estimates include housing, food, transportation, and basic entertainment.

-The cost of living comparison between Toronto and Copenhagen in 2025 shows notable differences across various expense categories.
+The cost of living comparison between Toronto and Copenhagen in 2026 shows significant differences across various expense categories.
 Whether you're planning a relocation for work, considering retirement options, or simply curious about living costs, understanding these differences is crucial for making informed financial decisions.

 Need to calculate salary equivalence?